MaxxtonGroup/microdocs/microdocs-server/README.md

 Express server for storing project definitions and check for compatibility problems.

 ## Setup Development
-This project depends on microdocs-core-ts
+This project depends on microdocs-core
 ```
-# link microdocs-core-ts
+# link microdocs-core
-cd ../microdocs-core-ts
+cd ../microdocs-core
 npm link

 # init